apache/logging-log4cxx/src/site/markdown/change-report-gh.md

 Release 1.3.0 includes the following new features:

 * Overhead reduction of upto 60% sending logging events to an appender
+* Statistics on the AsyncAppender's queue length (in Log4cxx debug output)

 ## Release 1.2.0 - 2024-01-01 {#rel_1_2_0}